 - If you elect to opt-out and receive updated tax reporting.

-Note: The IRS plans to provide additional guidance to you for these rules, so there may be changes in the future, but there is no estimated timeline for this guidance.
+Note: The IRS has issued proposed regulations for these rules, which are not yet final, so there may be changes in the future, but there is no estimated timeline for this guidance.

 You can choose to receive corrected tax statements for any dollar amount by electing to opt out of the De Minims Safe Harbor rules.
 You may also subsequently decide to revoke your election at any time.

-- You must specify which account numbers and tax statements should have the opt out election applied.
-If account numbers and statements are not specified we will apply the election to all accounts and statements1.
+- If you do not specify which account numbers and tax statements should have the opt out election applied, we will apply the election to all accounts and statements14.

 To get a copy of the form you can contact:

 - Client Service Center at 800.862.7919 and ask for Brokerage Service